Turkey marks its 100th year of parliament amid coronavirus

 A Turkish Airlines plane has flown over central Turkey on a path drawing out the Turkish flag to mark centennial celebrations for the founding of the Turkish parliament

-The celebrations for Turkey's National Sovereignty and Children's Day were changed due to the coronavirus pandemic, with authorities replacing parades and school ceremonies with observances in line with social distancing efforts.
+The celebrations for Turkey's National Sovereignty and Children's Day were changed because of the coronavirus pandemic, with authorities replacing parades and school ceremonies with observances in line with social distancing efforts.

 Flight tracking website Flightradar24 showed a crescent and a star over Turkey outlined by a Boeing 777.
 Turkish television stations showed children with flags on their neighborhood streets.
 The government has also asked Turkish citizens to sing the national anthem in the evening.
-Officials wearing masks visited the mausoleum of Turkey's founder.
+Officials wearing masks visited the mausoleum of Turkey's founder and held a special session in parliament.

-The latest health ministry figures show 2,376 people have died from the coronavirus in Turkey.
-The country ranks seventh in the world in the number of confirmed infections, which are nearing 100,000, according to Johns Hopkins University.
+The latest health ministry figures show 2,491 people have died from the coronavirus in Turkey and there are 101,790 confirmed cases.
+The country ranks seventh in the world in the number of confirmed infections, according to Johns Hopkins University.

 Experts say the true toll of the pandemic around the world is much higher than the Johns Hopkins tally, due in part to limited testing and difficulties in counting the dead in the midst of a crisis.